alexjh/scf-wiki/How-to-Install-SCF.md

 * Privileged must be enabled in `kubelet`.
 * DNS has to resolve the domain stored in the environment variable `SCF_DOMAIN`.
 * The `systemd` setting `TasksMax` must be set to infinity.
+* Helm's Tiller has to be installed and active.

 |Category|Explanation|
 |---|---|